-Water vapor in the atmosphere will be discussed later in conjunction with Figures 45 and 46 in Section 13 of this report.
+Water vapor in the atmosphere will be discussed later in conjunction with Figures 61 to 63 in Section 14 of this report.
 Relative humidity at Gale Crater varied from less than 10% to about 60%.
-Further, in 2011, we learned that, "It seems that previous models have greatly underestimated the quantities of water vapor at heights of 20-50 km, with as much as 10 to 100 times more water than expected at this altitude."
-See http://sci.esa.int/mars-express/49342-esa-orbiter-discovers-water-supersaturation-in-the-martian-atmosphere/ more of the data is not being colored by an agenda not in line with scientific integrity.53 Sky color problems are illustrated later in conjunction with 42A through 42I.
+Further, in 2011, we learned that, "It seems that previous models have greatly underestimated the quantities of water vapor at heights of 20-50 km, with as much as 10 to 100 times more water than expected this altitude " See http://sci.esa.int/mars-express/49342-esaorbiter-discovers-water-supersaturation-inthe-martian-atmosphere/

 What we may be looking at might be due to lack of information or confusion or inadequately designed equipment in earlier years.
-However, at times, as with the improper color of the Martian atmosphere portrayed by NASA (allegedly at the order of NASA Administrator Dr. James Fletcher at the landing of VL-1,) it is hard to believe that
+However, at times, as with the improper color of the Martian atmosphere portrayed by NASA (allegedly at the order of NASA Administrator Dr. James Fletcher at the landing of VL-1,) it is hard to believe that more of the data is not being colored by an agenda not in line with scientific integrity.53 Sky color problems are illustrated later in conjunction with 50A through 50I.